Having fun with Softimage again.

 Anyhow, I’ve started to experiment around this idea, below two early tests:

-I picked part of that design and re-arranged for this element.
+I picked part of that design and re-arranged it in order to work on this element.
 Modeled and rendered in Softimage.

-Stumbled across this cool ICE compound and thought to give it a try.
+Stumbled across this cool ICE compound and I wanted to give it a try.
 It’s actually really fun and easy to use.

 Hard to pass a night without touching SI, even though it’s just to throw out some basic stuff.
 So, after messing around with Power Extrude I’ve had to add a floor.
 And then a light.
 And eventually I wanted to see a different material from the default one.
 So, here it is.